-Encryption at the Yandex Database (YDB) database level
+Encryption at the Yandex Managed Service for YDB database level

 YDB implements database-level encryption.
 Data is encrypted before being sent to Storage.
 Database-level encryption is done in YDB-based systems (such as Yandex Message Queue) and other platform services that use YDB for storing data.